naturerobots/mesh_navigation/README.md

   vertex to the goal pose can be computed.
 This leads in a sub-optimal potential field, which highly depends on the mesh structure.

-- `wave_front_planner` contains a Fast Marching Method (FMM) wave front path planner to take the 2D-manifold into account.
+- `cvp_mesh_planner` contains a Fast Marching Method (FMM) wave front path planner to take the 2D-manifold into account.
   This planner is able to plan over the surface, due to that it results in shorter paths than the `dijkstra_mesh_planner`, since it is not restricted to the edges or topology of the mesh.
 A comparison is shown below.